SamLingle/SQL_Problem_Set/README.md

 # SQL_Requests
-Using the SQL language to
+Using MySQL workbench and SQL to write scripts that will retrieve and update data stored in the Sakila database as an exploration of using SQL for data storage and retrieval.

 ## How to use: